 Looking at who predicted the victory of the populists before 2016 helps us sift through the deluge of ex post facto rationalisations.Second in this series is the philosopher Richard Rorty.
 His 1998 book “Achieving our country” contains a wealth of predictions about the future of American politics.
 Many now appear uncannily accurate.

 Rorty was a self-declared member of the “Old Left”.
 Its principle concern was economic equality.
 He contrasted it with the new “Cultural Left” that he believed would progressively undermine US politics.
 Eventually it would generate a far right populist demagogue or “strongman”.
-The parallels between President Trump and Rorty’s hypothetical strongman are hard to deny.
+The parallels between President Trump and Rorty’s hypothetical strongman are difficult to deny.

 One surprising aspect of Rorty’s analysis is its striking resemblance to that of the contemporary right.
 Both blame the rise of populism on the Left’s reflex multi-culturalism and internationalism.
 Both claim it pits the Left against the interests of its traditional constituency.
 Both believe the Left’ divisive rhetoric to be slowly undermining its links to its grassroots.
 They agree that attempts to assemble an electoral majority from fractured minorities are hopeless, and that the future of the Left depends the adoption of moderate nationalism.

 Rorty’s analysis is summarised below and then evaluated for accuracy.